-What is the maximum number of flights allowed each year currently?
+• What is the maximum number of flights allowed each year currently?

-Six commercial air tour operators currently hold IOA to fly up to a combined total of 25,827 annual commercial air tours over the Park.
+Currently, there are 10 air tour operators conducting air tours over the park with a combined IOA for 26,664 commercial air tours annually.
 The actual number of commercial air tours reported over the Park is much lower.

-Does the ATMP require that air tours follow specific routes and/or fly at certain altitudes?
+• Does the ATMP require that air tours follow specific routes and/or fly at certain altitudes?

-Yes.
-Section 3.2 of the ATMP specifies routes and altitudes.
-Operators may not deviate from the designated route and altitudes except as necessary for safe operation of an aircraft as determined under Federal Aviation Administration Regulations requiring the pilot-in-command to take action to ensure the safe operation of the aircraft, or unless otherwise authorized for a specified purpose.
+Yes, Section 3.2 of the ATMP specifies routes and altitudes.
+Operators may not deviate from the designated route and altitudes except as necessary for safe operation of an aircraft as determined under Federal Aviation Administration regulations requiring the pilot-in-command to take action to ensure the safe operation of the aircraft, or unless otherwise authorized for a specified purpose.
 Upon approval of the final ATMP, the operator would not be able to deviate from the routes and altitudes in the ATMP.
 If pilots are entering or on the designated route and weather conditions do not allow them to follow the route at the prescribed altitude, they must not proceed further on the route.
 Pilots must safely exit the ATMP boundary.